sitnarf/pipeworker/README.md

 ## Roadmap

 1. **Caching**
    Important feature.
-This will allow skip blocks, which haven't changed, and use cached version instead.
+This will allow skipping blocks, which haven't changed and use the cached version instead.
 2. **Parallelism**
    Parallel blocks are well-suited for implicit concurrent execution.
 3. **Functions as blocks**
-   Currently, you have to create class to define a new block.
-This improvement of API will allow to use also functions.
+   Currently, you have to create a class to define a new block.
+This improvement of API will allow using also functions.